n1kk018/oauth-bridge/README.md

 oAuth Bridge is open source software licensed under the MIT License.
 See the [`LICENSE.txt`](LICENSE.txt) file for more.

-© 2017-present Serghei Iakovlev.
+© 2017-present Serghei Iakovlev <br>
+© 2012-2017 Alex Bilbie <br>

 All rights reserved.